preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/working-with-drafts-processes/documents-tab-authoring-processes/index.rst

 Create a Document Rollup for the Documents tab
 ************************************************
-If the feature "Process and Documents Integration" is NOT activated, you populate the list with documents by creating a document rollup.
+If the feature "Processes and controlled documents integration" is NOT activated, you populate the list with documents by creating a document rollup.
 You use the settings the same way as in the Document Rollup block.
 For more information, see: :doc:`Document Rollup </blocks/document-rollup/index>`